 Bitrise features several secure authentication methods, such as SAML SSO, GitHub, GitLab, Bitbucket SSO, two-factor authentication, and complex password requirements.
 We maintain a strict access-control process requiring all employees to submit access requests and go through a documented review and approval procedure.
 Access is granted on a need-to-know basis.

 Similarly to SaaS providers in general, Bitrise is considered to be a sole data controller under the GDPR, as opposed to a data processor.
-It is generally accepted by both the European Data Protection Board and the Information Commissioner’s Office pursuant to the available guidelines that when a cloud service provider, such as Bitrise, processes personal data solely for the customer support, billing, and other back-office purposes, it acts as a sole data controller and not as a data processor.
+It is generally accepted by both the European Data Protection Board and the Information Commissioner’s Office pursuant to the available guidelines that when a cloud service provider, such as Bitrise, processes personal data solely for customer support, billing, and other back-office purposes, it acts as a sole data controller and not as a data processor.

 For our core services, we use vendors that provide proven geo-redundant services within the United States.
 These vendors are all ISO27001 and SOC2 certified.
 We use continuous backup solutions and conduct a business continuity test at least annually.